kerel-fs/satnogs-db/docs/contribute.rst

     $ git push origin my_branch

 #.
-Issue a pull request on GitHub
+Issue a pull request on Gitlab

 #.
 Wait to hear from one of the core developers